-Mersey Care adopted this goal in 2020 because as a Trust, we remain true to our values that we respect people for what they do and not what they are.
-Despite racism being rightly regarded as offensive and an offence in law, this hasn’t made the issue go away.
+Mersey Care adopted this goal in 2020 because, as a Trust, we remain true to our values that we respect people for what they do and not what they are.
+Despite racism being rightly regarded as offensive and an offence in law, the issue hasn't gone away.

 We know equality is still not in place, so we’re committed to lowering the conversational water line.

-- 100% of new starters to receive Respect and Civility awareness on induction
+- 100 per cent of new starters to receive Respect and Civility awareness on induction

-- Create a workforce that is representative of the communities we serve through positive action in recruitment
+- Create a workforce representative of the communities we serve through positive action in recruitment

 - To improve understanding of 'what is racism and allyship'